International Tiger Day, or Global Tiger Day, is celebrated annually on July 29.

 Observing Global Tiger Day is important because, according to WWF (World Wildlife Fund), the world has lost about 95 percent of the tiger population in the past 100 years.

-Presently, there are only about 3,900 wild tigers left compared to about 100,000 tigers a century ago.
-Animal organizations, including WWF, SCBI (Smithsonian Conservation Biology Institute), and the IFAW (International Fund for Animal Welfare), organize several events each year to raise awareness about conserving the tigers.
+Only about 3,900 wild tigers are left compared to about 100,000 tigers a century ago.
+Animal organizations, including WWF, SCBI (Smithsonian Conservation Biology Institute), and the IFAW (International Fund for Animal Welfare), organize several events yearly to raise awareness about conserving tigers.

 The Success Story of Tiger Conservation in India:

-India has 52 tiger reserves covering over 75,000 sq. km and there are approximately 3000 tigers in India presently, which is almost 70 percent of the worldwide wild tiger population.
-Until the year 2006, the tiger population in the country was about 1,400.
+India has 53 tiger reserves covering over 75,000 sq. km, and there are more than 3500 tigers in India presently, which is almost 70 percent of the worldwide wild tiger population.
+Until 2006, the tiger population in the country was about 1,400.

-The rise in India’s tiger population can be accredited to the introduction of the tiger protection initiative, Project Tiger in the year 1973.
+The rise in India’s tiger population can be accredited to the introduction of the tiger protection initiative Project Tiger in 1973.
 It is due to this conservation program that India now has the highest tiger population across the globe.

-A detailed report of the Tiger Census-2018 showed that the tiger population in the country has risen by more than 700 tigers in a period of 4 years, i.e., from 2014-2018.
+A detailed report of the Tiger Census-2018 showed that the tiger population in the country has risen by more than 700 tigers in 4 years, i.e., from 2014-2018.
 As per the report, Uttrakhand’s Corbett Tiger Reserve has 231 big cats- the highest tiger population in the country.

 Story of Jim Corbett – The hunter and a protector